 Ozonated saline is rarely practiced outside Russia.
 Despite this it is probably the most researched method of ozone therapy.
 The following is an extract from the International Scientific Committee of Ozone Therapy (Madrid Declaration on Ozone Therapy; 3rd edition; www.isco3.org):

-This is testimony to this method which is almost unknown in the UK.
+This is a testimony from the European ozone experts that is hard to ignore.
 At LOC we are pleased to announce that we offer this method to our patients, especially for people with thin veins or who prefer a less invasive way of ozone therapy.